amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 1: Change the details for one of your goals directly in DynamoDB

 Let's try changing one of the goals directly in DynamoDB.
-Open the DynamoDB console, find the table ending in "Goals" that corresponds to this project, and choose one of the goal items to modify.
+Open the DynamoDB console, find the table that corresponds to this project, and choose one of the goal items to modify.
 Change either the "title" string or the "content" string (which maps to the "Description" field in the app), and save your change in DynamoDB.
 Return to the goals app, and refresh the page.
 You should see your change reflected in the list.

 #### Step 2: Delete a user in Cognito